Indication for procedure

-The laparoscopic resection of colorectal carcinomas are, more and more, replacing open surgery.
-This minimally invasive method shows equal oncological results with less perioperative pain, a better cosmetic result and a shortened period of recovery.
+The laparoscopic resection of colorectal carcinomas is, more and more, replacing open surgery.
+This minimally invasive method shows equal oncological results with less perioperative pain, a better cosmetic result, and a shortened period of recovery.
 A contraindication for the laparoscopic procedure is an ileum with dilated intestinal loops, because of an increased risk for perforation.
-Here, a preoperative stenting with colorectal metal stents offers the opportunity to relieve the ileus and to perform a minimal invasive resection later.
+Here, a preoperative stenting with colorectal metal stents offers the opportunity to relieve the ileus and to perform a minimally invasive resection later.

 A standard colonoscope and a fluoroscope are used in this procedure.
 For the x-ray image, a water-soluble contrast is used.
 The stenosis is probed using a guide wire with a hydrophilic tip.
-Over the guide wire, an uncovered Evolution Controlled-Release Colonic stent (available in lengths of 6, 8 or 10 cm) is pushed through the stenosis.
+Over the wire guide, an uncovered Evolution Colonic Controlled-Release Stent (available in lengths of 6, 8, or 10 cm) is pushed through the stenosis.
 The distal end of the stent is deployed and the positioning rectified, as the situation requires.
 When positioned correctly, the stent can be fully deployed.

 Refer to the Evolution® Colonic Controlled-Release Stent – Uncovered product page for the complete Instructions for Use.

 Dr. Michael Hünerbein was not a paid consultant of Cook Medical at the time of this publication.

 Sign Up.
 Get Email about News, Products, and Events from Cook Medical.